 - Default: Double is the default data type used by Java for dealing with fractional numbers.
 To force Java to use the float data type, the character ‘f’ or ‘F’ must be suffixed to the number.
 This can also be done by forcibly typecasting the number to float by prefixing (float) to the number at the time of initialization.

 - Wrapper Class: Both float and double are primitive types.
 This means that they will have their wrapper classes which allow them to be used as object types.
 The wrapper class for float is java.lang.Float while the wrapper class for double is java.lang.Double.

 The following infographic summarizes the differences between float and double in java:

 When to use Float and Double in Java?

 Float is generally used when speed is more important than accuracy.
 While our day-to-day programs do not involve large computations, in practical applications, this difference becomes quite significant.
 Also, the float is generally used when the number of decimal digits required is known.
 Double is used for almost all other cases: especially when precision is highly important.
 Keep in mind that Java enforces the use of double as the default data type for dealing with floating-point numbers.

 Float and double are two of the data types allocated by Java for dealing with floating-point numbers (or fractional numbers).
 While they might seem similar, in reality, they are quite different from each other.
+Do you need help with understanding java's float and double types?
+Our java online help experts are available.
 Our article on the key differences between these two data types summarizes Float vs Double in java programming.